Mobility Guide

 Wheelchair at the airport and in flight

-In several aircraft, aisle-side seats with fold-down armrests are available, allowing the disabled customer to sit and move around more easily.
+In several aircraft, aisle-side seats with fold-down armrests are available, allowing disabled customers to sit and move around more easily.
 The company provides an on-board wheelchair for easy movement within the cabin.
 Disabled passengers in possession of their own wheelchair can check it in free of charge as checked baggage.
 On request, if there is space, the chair can also be transported in the cabin.

 Oxygen therapy and stretcher on board